mauurao/mauurao.github.io/about.md

 MSc in Integrated Decision Support Systems (Business Intelligence Systems) from ISCTE - Instituto Universitário de Lisboa and with a Bachelor's Degree in Electrotechnical Engineering from Politécnico de Setúbal.

-Currently, acting as Business Intelligence Analyst at Worten Portugal.
+Currently, acting as Business Intelligence Analyst.

 &ensp;
 &ensp;